 The Royal Grammar School, often referred to as RGS is a leading grammar school that also offers weekly and termly boarding for its pupils, although most pupils are ‘day boys’.
 The school has a sixth form and has just under 1,400 students.

 The Royal Latin school (RLS) is a mixed gender (co-educational) grammar school with high academic standards and a strong motivation to ensure all pupils are happy.
 The school has a sixth form and offers a wide variety of subjects.
 There are just under 1,300 students at RLS.

 Sir Henry Floyd Grammar School is an Ofsted rated outstanding co-educational grammar school which boosts academic performance whilst encouraging pupils to become well-rounded individuals.
 The school has around 1,200 pupils and also has a sixth form.

 Sir William Borlase’s Grammar School, often referred to as ‘Borlase’ is a leading co-educational grammar school that encourages performance in and out of the classroom.
 The school has a sixth form and has just under 1,100 pupils.

 Wycombe High provides high-quality education for girls and has an excellent reputation.
 Ofsted has rated the school as outstanding and the school are keen to encourage girls in sports and the arts outside of the classroom.
 The school has just over 1,300 pupils and also has a sixth form.

 Access revolutionary 11+ preparation resources

 If your child is sitting the 11+ for Buckinghamshire, EdPlace is here to help!
-Coming summer 2019, EdPlace are launching visionary, new resources which will transform 11+ preparation for your child.
+EdPlace have launched visionary, new resources which will transform 11+ preparation for your child.

 - Our holistic approach revolutionises the 11+ by discreetly progressing your child to remove pressures, helping them enjoy learning and feel confident.